grocid/passdesktop/README.md

 ## Not implemented...

- - Generation of keys (locally)
+ - Generation of master password (locally)
  - Generation of new accounts
- - Changing passwords
+ - Changing account details remotely (username and password)
- - Deletion of accounts
+ - Remote deletion of accounts
  - Mutual authentication as an option for communicating with Vault

-These, quite essential, features are of course already supported in the CLI.
+These, quite essential, features are of course already supported in [pass](https://github.com/grocid/pass).

+## Seurity considerations

+ - To use mutual authentication.
+This requires each accessor/user to have a valid private key.
+Private key can be encrypted with master password.
+ - Using [fw](https://github.com/grocid/fw) to only allow white-listed users.
+Requires the user to authenticate with Google Authenticator to white list its IP address.
+Makes it harder for attackers, but does not yield any real security.
+ - To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens is needed.
+In even in single-user mode, use of root token is not recommended.
+ - Trusting a third-party server.
+The holder of the root token (or a group/individual holding of the unseal keys) will be able to read all data stored in Vault.

+### How to sync between devices

+If you created an App with macpack, then you can simply copy the App, because `ca.crt` and `config.json` will be included.
+Otherwise these two files need to be copied as well.
+Even though the token in `config.json` is encrypted, I suggest not storing the config on insecure media like Dropbox or unencrypted mail.

-## Possible leaks
+### Possible leaks

 When an Apple computer goes into hibernation (not regular sleep), in-memory contents are transferred to disk.
 I am not entirely sure if the disk data is encrypted if you are not running FileVault.
 The token could theoretically be scraped here.